grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 Yacas programming pitfalls
 ==========================

-No programming language is without programming pitfalls, and {Yacas}
-has its fair share of pitfalls.
+No programming language is without programming pitfalls, and yacas has its fair share of pitfalls.

 All rules are global